textsize medium large larger

 Overall Score

-The Overall Heart Failure Score summarizes the 4 heart failure measures for recommended care.
+The Overall Heart Failure Score summarizes all heart failure measures for recommended care.

 Left Ventricular Systolic (LVS) Function Assessment